Skip to main content

 2. Click on a skill to open the Skill Page.

-3. Share the skill with students using one of two options:
+3. Share the skill with students using one of three options:

 • Practice Link: A URL that can be copied and added to your LMS, Google Classroom, or emailed to students.

-• Skill Code: A short code you can copy/paste or write on the board for students to enter in the search bar in the Adaptive Subject.
+• Skill Code: A 4-character code you can copy/paste or write on the board for students to enter in the search bar in the Adaptive Subject.

 How Adaptive Works

-• When a student meets the goal for their current level, a modal appears explaining their new objective.
+• When a student meets the goal for their current proficiency level, a screen appears explaining their new objective.

-• The attempt meter resets at the new level.
+• The progress meter at the bottom of the screen resets at the new level.

 • Question difficulty increases as students advance: